safha26/To-do-list/README.md

 Using this app, we can add y=our day to day to-do list and mark them completed if completed.
 Also we can check them in the ccompleted list.

-Set up project todo and app apptodo
+**Set up project todo and app apptodo**
 In apptodo create a model task givenn title and status as fields.
-In Views:
+**In Views: **
   Import Models
   In home it receeievss task
   add_task: using POST method the tite of the task is posted.
   delete_task: Using task id we can delete the task
-  completed_task: All the completed tasks indicates all the items in Module (we use this since     we have already tagged the same in home)
+  completed_task: All the completed tasks indicates all the items in Module (we use this since     we have already tagged the same in home).    .

 We add home, adding task, deleting it completed task page will all be included in urls.